 Then the big choice: to itemize or not to itemize your deductions.
 Those are costs the gov lets you subtract from your taxable income.
 You won’t need to do anything extra to get the standard, flat-rate deduction, but you should probably do the math to see if itemizing means more savings.
 If you do itemize, the Schedule 1 and Schedule A forms can help.

 5. Tax & Credits

 List any dollar-for-dollar tax breaks you’ve earned by doing something the gov likes.
 And any federal income you’ve already paid.

 6. Doing the Math

 Time to put it allll together.
 And see what you owe...or what you’re getting back.
 Best of luck.

 You got this one.
 After you send it off, you can get back to thinking about anything other than taxes until next year.

-Like setting your clock forward and losing an hour of sleep, filing your tax return is a non-negotiable every spring.
-(Even if you live in Hawaii or Arizona.)
 Understanding what Form 1040 is and completing yours correctly can help you keep the right amount of money in Uncle Sam’s pocket – and more in your own.

 Your source for the biggest financial headlines and trends, and how they affect your wallet.